nalej/docs/infrastructure/ECandagents.md

 - the ID of the EC we want to join.
 - the IP address of the asset where we want to install the agent.
-- the type of hardware where the agent will be installed.
+- the type of agent we want to install, to choose between the following: LINUX_AMD64, LINUX_ARM32, LINUX_ARM64 or WINDOWS_AMD64.

 The agent will be installed through SSH, and for this we will need: